What You Need To Know Before Rafting in Cusco Peru

 Peru as a rafting destination is constantly growing.
 There are so many rivers to raft.
 For this, there are thousands of people looking for tours around Peru and especially in the Cusco area where there is a concentration of rivers from which to choose.

 It is no wonder that the Ministry of Tourism along with other entities published the Peruvian White Water Rafting Rules and Regulations.
 This is a policy document that every company should follow in order to minimize the risk of accidents.

 The Peruvian White Water Rafting Rules and Regulations regulates rafting activities including;

 Who qualifies to be a river guide

 Perhaps this is the most important aspect to look into before even looking at other safety precautions.
 In Peru there are only 20 rafting outfitters who can run commercial activities on rivers around Peru.

 Out of this, only 6 operate expedition tours down to the Apurimac, Tambopata, Urubamba and Cotahuasi rivers.
 And out of these 6 outfitters, only few are recommended.

-Before you make a decision on the outfitter that you are going to choose during your rafting expedition in Peru, you are well advised to do your due diligence.
+Before you make a decision on the outfitter that you are going to choose during your rafting trip in Peru, you are well advised to do your due diligence.
 There is only one company that works without the relevant certification from the Ministry of Tourism.
 This company is responsible for almost all rafting accidents that have happened over the years.
 Unfortunately, it has given a bad name to the Peruvian river rafting industry.
 Yours will be a pleasant rafting experience, especially in Cusco, if you choose your rafting outfitter carefully.

 - Type in Google “name of the company” and then “rafting accidents”